 Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course to receive a passing grade in the course.
 There are no exceptions to this.
 Extra assignments to improve grades will not be allowed.
-Students MUST PASS the midterm and final exams in order to pass the course.
-Students must pass the midterm exam to be eligible to write the final exam.
+Students must pass the midterm and the final exam in order to pass the course.
+To be eligible to write the final exam, students must pass the midterm exam.